Broaden your understanding of health care

-The Gatton College of Pharmacy and the College of Public Health at East Tennessee State University provide an articulated, dual degree program where eligible students can obtain the Doctor of Pharmacy (PharmD) and Master of Public Health (MPH) degrees concurrently in five years.
-Graduates of the PharmD-MPH program will gain a broader perspective on health, with a special focus on disease prevention and health promotion strategies.
-The public health training component will strengthen the student’s ability to conduct and interpret research and serve in an applied public health setting.
-Students enrolled in the articulated program will develop knowledge and skills to address health and disease for the individual and populations.
+With the ETSU Doctor of Pharmacy (PharmD)-Master of Public Health (MPH) dual degree program, gain a broader perspective on health, with a special focus on disease prevention and health promotion strategies.
+Strengthen your ability to conduct and interpret research, serve in an applied public health setting, and develop knowledge and skills to address health and disease for the individual and populations.

 The preferred application deadline for the PharmD-MPH program is March 1 of the first professional year; however, applications may be accepted after the deadline.
-Applicants should first inform the Gatton College of Pharmacy Office of Academic Affairs regarding their intent to apply followed by submission of the following items to the GCOP Office of Student Affairs:
+Applicants should first inform Academic Affairs regarding their intent to apply; then, submit the following items to Student Affairs:

-- A School of Graduate Studies application to the MPH program, available at the ETSU School of Graduate Studies.
+- ETSU Graduate School application to the MPH program, available at the ETSU Graduate School.

-- Application fee will be paid to the School of Graduate Studies.
+- Application fee will be paid to the ETSU Graduate School.

 - A personal essay of 150-300 words detailing the applicant’s reasons for pursuing the articulated PharmD-MPH program.